Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 20. Donsol Whale Sharks

-With stern rules and practice in place, the Donsol Whale Shark program provides tourists with an exhilarating experience without compromising the safety of both tourists and wildlife.
+With stern rules and practices in place, the Donsol Whale Shark program provides tourists with an exhilarating experience without compromising the safety of both tourists and wildlife.
 The local tourism boasts its protected tourist spot as the most heavily visited waters for whale sharks.
-There's no guarantee on how many sharks will be visible at any given time, but it's best to book during January to May when they are known to be in the area.
+There's no guarantee on how many sharks will be visible at any given time, but it's best to book from January to May when they are known to be in the area.

 You can try this once-in-a-lifetime experience by booking a flight to Legazpi from Manila.
 Once landed, there's an hour-and-a-half land trip to get to Donsol.
-You can also arrange for private Bicol tours packaged with transfers.
+You can also arrange for private Bicol tours with transfers.
 Alternatively, you can take a 13-hour bus ride straight from Manila to Donsol.
-This is a great alternative to another famous activity, the Oslob whale shark watching in Cebu.
+This is a great alternative to another activity, Oslob whale shark watching in Cebu.

 19. Binondo Chinatown